feus4177/cupping/README.md

 - `regex`: {regex}, Optional regex to ensure the correct error message is thrown.

 ### shouldReject(fn, regex)
-Similiar to `shouldThrow` except that it expects `fn` to return a `Promise` that will be rejected. `shouldReject` also has the added caveat that the rejection reason should either be falsey or an instance of `Error`.
+Similiar to `shouldThrow` except that it expects `promise` to either be a `Promise` or return a `Promise` that will be rejected. `shouldReject` also has the added caveat that the rejection reason should either be falsey or an instance of `Error`.
-- `fn`: {function}, The test function to be wrapped.
+- `promise`: {Promise}, The test function to be wrapped.
 - `regex`: {regex}, Optional regex to ensure the correct error message is thrown.

 ### emitter